-3 Subsidiary means Fund II SBIC, Fund III SBIC and any direct or indirect wholly-owned subsidiary of the Company.
+3 Subsidiary means Fund II SBIC, Fund III SBIC, Florida Sidecar and any direct or indirect wholly-owned subsidiary of the Company.
 References to "Subsidiary" include Subsidiaries currently in existence, as well as any future Subsidiaries.
+No Subsidiary other than Fund II SBIC and Fund III SBIC will be a BDC and no Subsidiary will be a registered investment company.